 We harness the objectivity of academia, the skills of research, the expertise of practitioners, and the boundless energy and curiosity of students in providing dispute resolution analysis and designing best practices.

-Over the past eight years, the Negotiation Lab has worked with North Korean diplomats, the United Nations in Uganda and China; the European Union in Moldova; the Government of Navarra (Basque Region) in Spain; the International Trade Centre/WTO (Geneva) in Liberia; and with the World Economic Forum on scenario planning for the global mining and metals industry.
+Over the past 12 years, the Negotiation Lab has worked with North Korean diplomats, the United Nations in Uganda and China; the European Union in Moldova; the Government of Navarra (Basque Region) in Spain; the International Trade Centre/WTO (Geneva) in Liberia; and with the World Economic Forum on scenario planning for the global mining and metals industry.

 In 2012 & 2013, the Negotiation Lab conducted training sessions at the Regional Trade Policy Workshop for Commonwealth African Parliamentarians in the Seychelles; the Pacific Regional Trade Policy Workshop in Vanuatu, and the Caribbean Regional Trade Policy Workshop in St Lucia, organized by the Commonwealth Secretariat in London in conjunction with the Commonwealth Parliamentary Association (CPA); the Office of the Chief Trade Adviser (OCTA); and the Organization of Eastern Caribbean States (OECS).